johana-star/dude/README.md

 Dude is a gem which improves errors by appending ' dude.' to exception messages.

-Dude was created to make exceptions more fun to encourage developers to read errors more closely. it makes reading error messages more fun without obfuscating their meaning.
+Dude was created to make reading error messages more fun without obfuscating their meaning.
 It's a work in progress, and we want issues and pull requests.

 Possible pull requests include:

   * Exception class specific message overrides
   * A randomization feature that varies which message is delivered.

+Dude will be releasing a minor version bump (to 0.1.0) when existing issues and PR are closed.

 Contributing
 ============